Frequently Asked Questions

 *Note: the exception here is Calorie data.
 Gevity will only upload the last month of calorie data.

 Extremely.
 We use a secure cloud and physical server protected with multiple security measures.
+We are HIPAA compliant and follow the Australian guidelines for privacy of personal data.

 In the secure Gevity cloud which resides on servers in the USA.
 However, your data is encrypted and cannot be read by unauthorised parties hosting this data.